RMBaez/Snort-Challenge/README.md

 <h2>Task</h2>

 - <b>Figure out the attack source, service and port</b>
-- <b>Write an IPS rule and run Snort in IPS mode to stop the brute-force attack</b>
+- <b>Write an IPS rule and run Snort in IPS mode to stop the brute-force attack.
+Once you stop the attack properly, you will have the flag on the desktop. </b>

 <h2>Languages and Utilities Used</h2>